TeamJeeves/Jeeves-Bot-Documentation/docs/commands/world info/karazhan.md

 * `!karazhan EU` - Displays the Opera event rotation for EU servers

-* `!karazhan Wikket` - Shows how long until the mentioned boss will be active again (can replace with desired boss)
+* `!karazhan Wikket` - Shows how long until the mentioned boss will be active again (can replace with the desired boss)